Constraining ultra light fermionic dark matter with Milky-Way observations: Non-interacting fermionic dark matter halo

 A gas of fermions is degenerate at temperatures

-where $m_f$ is the mass of the Fermion, $\rho$ the mass density of the fermion gas, and $K_B$ the Boltzmann constant.
-The mass density and pressure for a degenerate gas of fermions can be computed as \cite{Landau:1980mil,Narain:2006kx}
+where $m_f$ is the mass of the fermion, $\rho$ the mass density of the fermion gas, and $K_B$ the Boltzmann constant.
+The mass density and pressure for a degenerate gas of fermions can be computed as \cite{Landau:1980mil,Narain:2006kx} \footnote{From this point we will use units where $c=\hbar=1$.}

 where $z=\frac{K_F}{m_F}$, $K_F$ the Fermi momentum.

 There are two interesting limits, the non-relativistic case where $z\ll1$ (.i.e. the mass of the fermion is too big as compared with the Fermi momentum) and the relativistic limit $z\gg1$.
 In the non-relativistic case, by doing an expansion for $z\ll1$ in eqs. \ref{eos1} it is found that the pressure can be written as a function of the density.
 Indeed, it is found that